Medicare is the United States’ federally administered health care program.

 The Medicare program today is divided into four parts, and each of these covers a different area.
 These parts include:

-- Part A – Hospital Coverage.
-Part A coverage will help an enrollee to pay for inpatient care in a hospital or in a skilled nursing home facility.
+- Part A – Hospital Coverage: Part A coverage will help an enrollee pay for inpatient care in a hospital or in a skilled nursing home facility.
 It also covers some types of home health care, as well as some hospice care.
 In most cases, there is no cost for participating in Part A.

 Recipients of Medicare, also referred to as beneficiaries, are able to choose coverage via the Original plan – which is actually Parts A and B – or they may choose Part C – which is Medicare Advantage.

 In order to be eligible, an individual must have lived in the United States for at least 5 continuous years, and also be a permanent resident of the U.S.

 For a person to be considered permanently disabled, they must be entitled to receive benefits from Social Security, and they must have been receiving those benefits for a minimum of two years.

-An individual who is diagnosed with end stage renal disease and who also requires kidney dialysis or a kidney transplant may also be considered eligible for benefits from the program.
+An individual who is diagnosed with end-stage renal disease and who also requires kidney dialysis or a kidney transplant may also be considered eligible for benefits from the program.

 How to Enroll

-To begin receiving benefits, an eligible individual must enroll through the office of Social Security.
-There is only one exception to this rule in that those who are already receiving benefits through Social Security or the Railroad Retirement Board are automatically enrolled when they turn age 65.
+To begin receiving benefits, an eligible individual must enroll through the Office of Social Security.
+There is only one exception to this rule, in that those who are already receiving benefits through Social Security or the Railroad Retirement Board are automatically enrolled when they turn age 65.

 All other potential recipients must submit an application for coverage during the open enrollment period.
 This period of time begins three months prior to the applicant’s 65th birthday and it ends seven months after.

-Those who do not enroll in Part A and/or Part B when they are originally eligible are allowed to alternatively enroll between January 1 and March 31 each year.
+Those who do not enroll in Part A and/or Part B when they are originally eligible are allowed to enroll between January 1 and March 31 each year.
 For those who do, their coverage will begin on the following July 1.

-Medicare is Not Medicaid
+Medicare Is Not Medicaid

 Because their names sound so similar, people can oftentimes confuse Medicare with Medicaid.
 These two programs, however, are not the same.
-Medicaid is a joint state and federal program that provides medical assistance to those who meet very specific low income requirements.
+Medicaid is a joint state and federal program that provides medical assistance to those who meet very specific low-income requirements.

-Through the Social Security Act, those who have income and resources that are not considered to be sufficient enough to meet the cost of their needed medical care, as well as certain long-term care needs, can qualify for Medicaid’s benefits.
-Therefore, Medicaid is considered a “means” tested program.
+Through the Social Security Act, those who have income and resources not considered to be sufficient to meet the cost of their needed medical care, as well as certain long-term care needs, can qualify for Medicaid’s benefits.
+Therefore, Medicaid is considered a “means” test program.

-When determining which assets “count” towards qualifying for Medicaid, funds and property are divided into three different classes.
-These include the following:
+When determining which assets “count” toward qualifying for Medicaid, funds and property are divided into three different classes.

-- Countable Assets – Countable assets include any personal assets that the individual either owns or controls.
+- Countable Assets: Countable assets include any personal assets that the individual either owns or controls.
 These funds are required by Medicaid to be spent on the applicant’s care before he or she will be able to qualify for Medicaid’s benefits.
 Some examples of countable assets may include cash, stocks and bonds, and deferred annuities (provided that the annuities have already been annuitized).

-What is Supplemental Insurance and What Does It Cover?
+What Is Supplemental Insurance and What Does It Cover?